charles-kmc/charles-kmc.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: kemajou_cv.pdf
-description: "Let Make the change we want to see in the world".
+description: Let Make the change we want to see in the world.
 toc:
   sidebar: left
 ---